“Uptown, in penthouse number three

 A distraught woman is on the floor, dumping out the contents of her oversized bag looking for $5.55 to pay for her purchase – staff and customers warily standing back.
 Not wishing to extend this pathetic situation any longer, I ask the owner to add it to my order.
 She turns around and mumbles a thank you, but it’s clear she unaware of where she is.

 Then, I see my mistake… her items of ice cream and bubble gum.
 I mean, who wastes their limited funds on such trivialities – unless your priorities are badly misplaced?
-As we leave, the hatless man gives us another hard look.
+The hatless man giving us a suspicious look as we leave.

 Maybe, I shouldn’t be surprised; yet, I also realize that I’m not qualified to pass judgement.
-All I know for sure, is that there’re people with genuine hardship, through no fault of their own – often including their children – lives greatly diminished by low expectations.
+All I know is that there are people with genuine hardship, through no fault of their own – often including their children – lives greatly diminished by low expectations.
 But, how to tell the difference between real need and scam artists… everywhere on the economic ladder?

 “Don’t assume everything on the surface is what you see /